 A mezcal pocket guide

-As a popular saying of our country goes, “for everything bad, mezcal, and for everything good, as well”.
-An authentic proof of our unique devotion to this spirit — an elixir worthy of the gods which can only be produced in Mexico thanks to its designation of origin.
+A famous saying in our country goes, “for everything bad, mezcal, and for everything good, as well”.
+Authentic proof of our unique devotion to this spirit — an elixir worthy of the gods which can only be produced in Mexico thanks to its designation of origin.

-Previously we shared some of its most important characteristics, as well as its most notable differences with tequila, another popular distillate.
+Previously we shared some of its most essential characteristics and its most notable differences with tequila, another popular distillate.

 Contents